 How to Create a Shipping Label (2026): 5 Easy Steps

 Creating a shipping label is a straightforward process that you can complete online in just a few minutes.
-To create a shipping label, you simply need to enter your package’s details (like addresses, weight, and dimensions) using an online shipping service, choose a carrier, pay for the postage, and then print the label.
-This sticker is packed with information that tells carriers everything they need to know, from the destination address to the shipping speed.
+Enter your package’s details (addresses, weight, dimensions) using an online shipping service, choose a carrier, pay for the postage, and print.
+That label is packed with information telling carriers everything they need to know, from the destination address to the shipping speed.
 Without a proper label, your package isn’t going anywhere.

-This guide will walk you through exactly how to create a shipping label, covering everything from gathering the right information to printing and attaching it perfectly.
+This guide walks through exactly how to create a shipping label, covering everything from gathering the right information to printing and attaching it perfectly.
 Whether you’re a small business owner or just sending a gift, you’ll learn how to do it efficiently and affordably.

 What’s on a Shipping Label?
 (The Anatomy)